mkorman9/scala-sprayframework-crud-app/README.md

 Sample code for Scala and Spray Framework.
-Slick library is used for ORM.
+Slick library is used for "ORM".
+Dependency injection is done with Guice.
-Relies on MySQL database.
+App relies on MySQL database.